cahoots-org/cahoots-monorepo/event_system_overview.md

 ## Conclusion

-The event system is a sophisticated component that ensures reliable communication and state management across the AI Development Team's architecture.
+The event system is a sophisticated component that ensures reliable communication and state management across the Cahoots's architecture.
 Its design supports scalability, flexibility, and robust error handling, making it a critical part of our system's infrastructure.
 This document provides an overview for external audiences, highlighting the system's capabilities and the strategic choices that underpin its design.